boxyhq/website/guides/jackson/nextjs.md

 - `login.tsx` : A simple login page
 - `me.tsx` : A route to display user profile

-Launch a terminal and clone the Github repo:
+Launch a terminal and clone the GitHub repo:

 ```sh
 git clone https://github.com/boxyhq/jackson-nextjs